giry-dev/mangrove-docs/docs/strat-lib/technical-references/router.md

 function activate(IERC20 token) external makersOrAdmin;
 ```

 * **Usage**: performs all router centric approvals that are necessary to route `token` liquidity.
-For instance a router using a lender might need to approve the lender for transfering `token` in deposit calls.
+For instance a router using a lender might need to approve the lender for transferring `token` in deposit calls.
-* **SimpleRouter behavior**: SimpleRouter does not need to approve any contract, and `activate` is a noop in that context.
+* **SimpleRouter behavior**: SimpleRouter does not need to approve any contract, and `activate` is a no-op in that context.

 ### Router checklist